amdevtech/AI-Insightly/README.md

 AI-Insightly allows you to interact with your own dataset using a simple **chat-style interface**.
 You can ask questions, explore insights, and get context-aware answers — all powered by **JavaScript** in the browser, with no backend required.
+Your smart assistant that helps you search, organize, and analyze your own data.
+It focuses on your content only, providing clear insights, useful summaries, and accurate answers — without the noise of the entire web.

 ---